makers99/wp-cli-shared-patches/README.md

 All patches are created from an existing commit, so that the author, committer, date, and further context is included in the patch file.

+Please note that only the changes of THAT specific commit will be taken into consideration.
+Make sure to squash if you have mutiple commits.

 Each patch filename must be in the following structure, delimited by dots:

 1. Name of the plugin (folder).